-- Policy: 7.1 Land South of Kimberley including Kimberley Depot: 105 118 homes - Policy: 7.2 Land south of Eastwood Road, Kimberley: 40 25 homes - Policy: 7.3 Eastwood Road Builders Yard, Kimberley: 22 homes
+- Policy: 7.1 Land South of Kimberley including Kimberley Depot:118 homes - Policy: 7.2 Land south of Eastwood Road, Kimberley: 25 homes

 7.2 The sites identified in the policy have been allocated following a site selection process and consultation with local stakeholders.
 This process considered a number of sites both within and adjacent to the urban area including a mix of brownfield and greenfield sites.
 It is considered that there are exceptional circumstances required to amend the boundary of the Green Belt to allow residential development.